John-Rivero/AWS-Certified-Developer-Portfolio/1. Multi-Region Geolocation Load Balancing with Route 53 Optimizing Traffic Distribution across 3 Regions with Elastic Load Balancers and EC2 Instances/README.md

 ## Task

-- Set up an AWS Infrastructure with Route 53 Geolocation for three regions (us-east-1, eu-central-1, ap-southeast-1), and configure three Application Load Balancers with two EC2 instances each, connected with Route 53 for inter-regional load balancing.
+- Set up an AWS Infrastructure with Route 53 Geolocation for three regions (North America, Europe, Asia), and configure three Application Load Balancers with two EC2 instances each, connected with Route 53 for inter-regional load balancing.

 ## Step 1

-- Design an infrastructure diagram illustrating the configuration of Route 53 Geolocation for three distinct regions.
+- I designed an infrastructure diagram illustrating the configuration of Route 53 Geolocation for three distinct regions.
 Each region should include one Application Load Balancer and two EC2 instances.

 ![2  Route53 Diagram](https://user-images.githubusercontent.com/81208412/230541868-ffcd4d47-8ef0-454c-b27a-31e5996578df.jpg)

 ## Step 2

-- Deploy two EC2 instances and one Application Load Balancer in each of the following regions: us-east-1, eu-central-1, and ap-southeast-1.
+- I deployed two EC2 instances and one Application Load Balancer in each of the following regions: us-east-1, eu-central-1, and ap-southeast-1.

 - ### us-east-1